torque-foxes/crypto-payment-poc/README.md

 # Change directory to your project
 cd <yourproject>

-# change this readme file with project-skeleton readme and commit
+# change this readme file with project-skeleton readme
 git mv -f .project.skeleton.README.md README.md

 # it is good idea to adjust content of `README.md` file now